 As for Serving Size: The amount that each post-op is able to eat varies so greatly based on when they had their surgery, that offering up a Serves 4 or Serves 6 would be giving false information and encourage Clean Plate Club membership instead of listening to your pouch for signs of satiety and fullness.
 How many a recipe serves depends on how much you can eat!

 The whole is the sum of its parts.
 If each ingredient is a good choice food, the recipe made from these ingredients is a good choice too!

-Furthermore, few people follow a recipe exactly. ìI used shrimp instead of chicken, added cheese and left out the broccoli!î If we calculated Nutrition Stats it would be for the ingredients we used, not yours.
+Furthermore, few people follow a recipe exactly.
+If you used shrimp instead of chicken, added cheese and left out the broccoli, the Nutrition Stats would be for the ingredients we used, not yours.

 So rather than get mad at me because I don't calculate stats, TAKE YOUR LIFE INTO YOUR OWN HANDS AND LEARN TO IDENTIFY THE FOODS YOU SHOULD NOT EAT!
 If a recipe has cream cheese, heavy cream, lots of butter, sugar, bacon, more than 1/2 cup of flour, if CHEESE is the main ingredient, if it has potatoes maple syrup or honey, you can rule it out now.

 The best way to move through post-op life is to follow the Protein First rule and learn to calculate your own nutrition stats as they apply to your portion and choice of ingredients using an online app such as My Fitness Pal.